yarn add @stream-io/chat-react-aiAI Integrations

 resetAttachmentsOnSelect | boolean | no | Resets file input after selection.
 Defaults to true. |

 nameMapping | { message?: string; attachments?: string } | no | Maps custom input names to internal state.
-By default, the composer expects inputs named message (for text) and attachments (for files).
-Use this prop to map different names to these internal keys. |
+Default names: message and attachments. |

 onSubmit | (e: FormEvent<HTMLFormElement>) => void | no | Form submission handler. |